Skip to main content

 Reviewing And Completing Document Attributes

-After uploads have finished processing, any remaining required fields will need to be reviewed and completed before they can be submitted to the project for broader access.
+Once uploads process, any remaining required fields are reviewed and completed so they can be submitted to the project for broader access.
+You will set up these requirements in a later section of this guide.

 icon-external-link.png VIEW TUTORIAL